-The wide variety of knowledge drawn on in innovation processes is a crucial point to bear in mind as the OECD classification of industries only takes into account expenditures on formal R&D activities, carried out within the boundaries of a given sector.
-In other words, a number of highly successful, innovative firms, exploiting advanced knowledge created externally in distributed knowledge bases [Smith, 2002] and internally by non-R&D processes, are classified as medium-low-tech or low-tech, because their R&D expenditures are below the threshold set by the OECD.
+The wide variety of knowledge drawn on in innovation processes is a crucial point to bear in mind as the OECD classification of industries only takes into account expenditures on formal R&D activities, carried out within the boundaries of a given sector.11 In other words, a number of highly successful, innovative firms, exploiting advanced knowledge created externally in distributed knowledge bases [Smith, 2002] and internally by non-R&D processes, are classified as medium-low-tech or low-tech, because their R&D expenditures are below the threshold set by the OECD.

 In sum, evolutionary economics of innovation posits that the success of firms is largely determined by their abilities to exploit various types of knowledge, generated by both R&D and non-R&D activities.
 Knowledge generation and exploitation takes place in, and is fostered by, various forms of internal and external interactions.
 The quality and frequency of the latter is largely determined by the properties of a given innovation system, in which these interactions take place.
-STI policies, therefore, should aim at strengthening the respective innovation system and improving its performance by tackling systemic failures hampering the generation, diffusion, and utilisation of any type of knowledge required for successful innovation.
-To put it in another way, conscious, co-ordinated policy efforts are needed to promote knowledge-intensive activities in all sectors.
+STI policies, therefore, should aim at strengthening the respective innovation system and improving its performance by tackling systemic

-&lt;sup>10 Data for the 2006-2008 and 2008-2010 periods are presented in [Havas, 2015c].
+10Data for the 2006-2008 and 2008-2010 periods are presented in [Havas, 2015c].

-&lt;sup>11The so-called indirect R&D intensity has been also calculated as R&D expenditures embodied in intermediates and capital goods purchased on the domestic market or imported.
+11 The so-called indirect R&D intensity has been also calculated as R&D expenditures embodied in intermediates and capital goods purchased on the domestic market or imported.
 Yet, it has been concluded that indirect R&D intensities would not influence the classification of sectors [Hatzichronoglou, 1997, p.
 5].